 Tweet and post on Facebook to show how you will mark HMD and share photos of your activity when it happens.

 If you are looking for suitable images to use on social media with your tweets and Facebook posts, take a look at the images available to download in our resources hub.

 Our range of different graphics help you demonstrate your participation in HMD.

 Use our hashtags

-Bring HMD to the attention of the online community by using our hashtags when you tweet about HMD. #StandTogether refers to the theme for HMD 2020 and can be used in context to raise awareness of the theme.
+Bring HMD to the attention of the online community by using our hashtags when you tweet about HMD.

 Use the below hashtags to help your tweets be seen by more people: